bausshf/Diamond/README.md

+# Note:
+There's an issue with dub atm. going to fix it asap.
+It won't fetch versions properly for some reason.
+I am not too familiar with dub, so I'm almost positive it's an issue at my end / done by my configurations.
+It should be able to fetch master properly though.

 # What is Diamond?
 Diamond is a MVC / Template framework written in D, originally closed source for a private hobby project.
 It has now been rewamped to become a fully open-source project.